-As of August 1, 2005, Moody's, S&P, and Fitch had assigned the following credit ratings to senior debt of CenterPoint Energy and certain subsidiaries:
+Impact on Liquidity of a Downgrade in Credit Ratings.
+As of November 1, 2005, Moody's, S&P, and Fitch had assigned the following credit ratings to senior debt of CenterPoint Energy and certain subsidiaries:

-MOODY'S S&P FITCH COMPANY/INSTRUMENT RATING OUTLOOK(1) RATING OUTL00K(2) RATING OUTLOOK(3) CenterPoint Energy Senior Unsecured Debt CenterPoint Houston Senior Secured Debt (First Ba1 Stable BBB- Negative BBB- Stable Mortgage Bonds) Baa2 Baa3 Stable Stable BBB BBB Negative Negative BBB+ BBB Stable Stable
+МС DODY'S S&P F ITCH COMPANY/INSTRUMENT RATING OUTLOOK(1) RATING OUTLOOK(2) RATING OUTLOOK(3) CenterPoint Energy Senior Unsecured Debt CenterPoint Houston Senior Secured Debt (First Ba1 Stable BBB- Stable BBB- Stable Mortgage Bonds) CERC Corp.
+Senior Debt Baa2 Baa3 Stable Stable BBB BBB Stable Stable BBB+ BBB Stable Stable

-- (1) A "stable" outlook from Moody's indicates that Moody's does not expect to put the rating on review for an upgrade or downgrade within 18 months from when the outlook was assigned or last affirmed. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A "stable" outlook from Fitch encompasses a one-to-two-year horizon as to the likely ratings direction.
+(1) A "stable" outlook from Moody's indicates that Moody's does not expect to put the rating on review for an upgrade or downgrade within 18 months from when the outlook was assigned or last affirmed.

+- (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A "stable" outlook from Fitch encompasses a one-to-two-year horizon as to the likely ratings direction.

 A decline in credit ratings could increase borrowing costs under our \$1 billion credit facility, CenterPoint Houston's \$200 million credit facility and its \$1.31 billion credit facility and CERC's \$400 million revolving credit facility.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and would negatively impact our ability to complete capital market transactions.
-If we were unable to maintain an investment-grade rating from at least one rating agency, as a registered public utility holding company we would be required to obtain further approval from the SEC for any additional capital markets transactions as more fully described in "-- Certain Contractual and Regulatory Limits on Ability to Issue Securities, Borrow Money and Pay Dividends on Our Common Stock" below.
+If we were unable to maintain an investment-grade rating from at least one rating agency, as a registered public utility holding company we would be required to obtain further approval from the SEC under the 1935 Act for any additional capital markets transactions as more fully described in "-- Certain Contractual and Regulatory Limits on Ability to Issue Securities, Borrow Money and Pay Dividends on Our Common Stock" below.
 Additionally, a decline in credit ratings could increase cash collateral requirements and reduce margins of our Natural Gas Distribution business segment.